codingforpleasure/customized-workspace/Ubuntu/useful-resources/bert.md

 * Since we’re using Pytorch, then we use pt.
 If you use Tensorflow, then you need to use tf.

-* The output of the bert_input is a dictionary which consists of:
+* The output of the bert_tokenizer_output is a dictionary which consists of:

 `input_ids` , `token_type_ids`, `attention_mask`